AbimaelFranco/Hunyuan3D-2-Abimael/README.md

 <br>

 ## **Abstract**

+This repository provides an adaptation of Hunyuan3D 2.0 for use in Google Colab, making it easier to run, experiment, and generate 3D assets in a cloud environment.

-We present Hunyuan3D 2.0, an advanced large-scale 3D synthesis system for generating high-resolution textured 3D assets.
+Hunyuan3D 2.0, originally developed by Tencent, is a large-scale 3D synthesis system designed to generate high-resolution, textured 3D assets.
+It is built upon two foundation components:

-This system includes two foundation components: a large-scale shape generation model - Hunyuan3D-DiT, and a large-scale texture synthesis model - Hunyuan3D-Paint.
-The shape generative model, built on a scalable flow-based diffusion transformer, aims to create geometry that properly aligns with a given condition image, laying a solid foundation for downstream applications.
+Hunyuan3D-DiT – a scalable flow-based diffusion transformer for 3D shape generation, ensuring geometry aligns correctly with input conditions.

-The texture synthesis model, benefiting from strong geometric and diffusion priors, produces high-resolution and vibrant texture maps for either generated or hand-crafted meshes.
+Hunyuan3D-Paint – a texture synthesis model leveraging geometric and diffusion priors to produce vivid, high-resolution texture maps for both generated and manually crafted meshes.

-Furthermore, we build Hunyuan3D-Studio - a versatile, user-friendly production platform that simplifies the re-creation process of 3D assets.
-It allows both professional and amateur users to manipulate or even animate their meshes efficiently.
+In addition, the system includes Hunyuan3D-Studio, a versatile production platform that simplifies 3D asset creation and manipulation.
+It is designed for both professionals and enthusiasts, supporting mesh editing, re-creation, and even animation workflows.

-We systematically evaluate our models, showing that Hunyuan3D 2.0 outperforms previous state-of-the-art models, including the open-source models and closed-source models in geometry details, condition alignment, texture quality, and e.t.c.
+The original research demonstrates that Hunyuan3D 2.0 surpasses previous state-of-the-art models—both open-source and proprietary—in geometry detail, condition alignment, and texture quality.

 <p align="center">
   <img src="assets/images/system.jpg">
 </p>

-## ☯️ **Hunyuan3D 2.0**

-### Architecture

-Hunyuan3D 2.0 features a two-stage generation pipeline, starting with the creation of a bare mesh, followed by the synthesis of a texture map for that mesh.
-This strategy is effective for decoupling the difficulties of shape and texture generation and also provides flexibility for texturing either generated or handcrafted meshes.

 <p align="left">
   <img src="assets/images/arch.jpg">